By using this website, you agree to our Privacy Policy

 Rain on a car windscreen

 The integrity of any vehicle relies on all its components doing their jobs, no matter how small or simple.
 Windscreen seals are one such small and simply designed part that provides an ingenious benefit, keeping the vehicle in safe working condition.
+A windshield seal, or gasket, is a rubber strip securing the windscreen, preventing water, air, and debris from entering the vehicle while ensuring a snug, weather-resistant fit.
+Proper maintenance of the windshield and seal is essential for clear visibility and a protective barrier—crucial for the driver’s safety.

 When manufacturing windscreen seals, only one material comes out on top: rubber, specifically extruded rubber.
 Rubber extrusion is a process made for windscreen seals.
 In this article, we explain.